adafruit/Adafruit_CircuitPython_Touchscreen/README.rst

 	import board
 	import adafruit_touchscreen

 	# These pins are used as both analog and digital!
-XR and YU must be analog
+	# XR, XL and YU must be analog and digital capable.
-	# and digital capable.
-XL and YD just need to be digital
+	# YD just needs to be digital.
 	ts = adafruit_touchscreen.Touchscreen(board.TOUCH_XL, board.TOUCH_XR,
 					      board.TOUCH_YD, board.TOUCH_YU)